DanDPanda/DiscordWebsite/README.md

-# README update is in progress.
+# README update is in progress!
 ## Last update: 12/18/2018